CHEMeDATA/dataServer/README.md

 ## Applications

-Paste the url of the file after "https://www.nmrium.org/nmrium#?" to open it with automatically in NMRium : [https://www.nmrium.org/nmrium#?jcamp=https://chemedata.github.io/dataServer/data/Et-16.jdx](https://www.nmrium.org/nmrium#?jcamp=https://chemedata.github.io/dataServer/data/Et-16.jdx)
+Paste the url of the file after "https://www.nmrium.org/nmrium#?" to open it automatically in NMRium : [https://www.nmrium.org/nmrium#?jcamp=https://chemedata.github.io/dataServer/data/Et-16.jdx](https://www.nmrium.org/nmrium#?jcamp=https://chemedata.github.io/dataServer/data/Et-16.jdx)

 ### Combine spectrum and molecule manually in NMRium

-After drag-drop of the spectrum and the structure, the .nmrium files were stored using "save as..." in [./data/nmrium-data]{./data/nmrium-data} using the twp options:
+After drag-drop of the spectrum and the structure, the .nmrium files were stored using "save as..." in [./data/nmrium-data]{./data/nmrium-data} using the two options:

 - "Raw Data" includes the spectrum is self-consistent
 - "Data source" including a link to the spectrum instead of the spectrum itself, making the file smaller and more appropriate for data versioning.